gsravya/Recursive-Forecasting-using-Multi-Output-Regression-with-Statistical-Analysis/Submission/Code/README.md

 3. PCA is performed to find the 14 best features and a new csv is formed with the optimal features 'MA_New_Lagged_data.csv'.
 So, this file has
    481 data cases with 14 features.

+# Results #
+ The MSP values for 2 months are forecasted and average RMSE for MA state is calculated as 35.2 whereas for NY state, it is 25.76.